EmbeddedNim/fastrpc/README.md

 FastRPC is a both a library and a RPC protocol specification written in portable Nim code.
 The RPC protocol uses MessagePack (or CBOR) with goals to be portable, relatively lightweight, and fast as possible.
 The code can run on Zephyr or FreeRTOS/LwIP while also capable and tested to run on Linux (not other *nixs currently).

+Generally it's intended to support datagram transports, but an optional framing (see Notes below) mechanism can be used to work with stream based transports.

 ## FastRPC Protocol

 The FastRPC protocol is based on a variant of [MessagePack-RPC](https://github.com/msgpack-rpc/msgpack-rpc/blob/master/spec.md) however it has several incompatible changes partially to simplify implementation on microcontrollers.